-Ernie holds a Masters of Healthcare Administration and Business Administration from the University of Houston and a Bachelor of Arts in History from Texas A&M University.
+Ernie holds a Master of Healthcare Administration/Master of Business Administration degree from the University of Houston - Clear Lake and a Bachelor of Arts in History from Texas A&M University.
 He and his wife Holly have four children.

 Vice President of Legal Affairs